 Dear RHESSI Collaborators,

-Additional C-class events expected with the chance of an
+activity is expected with a chance of an isolated M-class event.

 See http://www.SolarMonitor.org for images and